Milner Septic Services

 • Emergency septic service

-We serve Phenix City, Fort Mitchell, Eufaula, Smiths Station, and surrounding areas.
+We serve Phenix City, Fort Mitchell, Eufaula, Pittsview, Seale, Georgetown, Omaha, and surrounding areas.

 Maintaining your Septic System